 At North Jersey Recovery Center, we provide luxurious and personalized care for those who need a safe and effective option for opioid addiction treatment.

 Our 3-night intensive outpatient program is an excellent program for those with a busy schedule who still want to make time for their recovery.
-Contact the professionals at North Jersey Recovery Center to learn more about our addiction treatment options.
+Call our professionals at North Jersey Recovery Center to learn more about our addiction treatment options.